sogeuni/contents/abs/beyond-the-basic/internal-variables.md

 [^2]: The PID of the currently running script is `$$`, of course.

-[^3]: Somewhat analogous to [[localvar#^RECURSIONREF|recursion]], in this context _nesting_ refers to a pattern embedded within a larger pattern.
+[^3]: Somewhat analogous to [[local-variables#^RECURSIONREF|recursion]], in this context _nesting_ refers to a pattern embedded within a larger pattern.
 One of the definitions of _nest_, according to the 1913 edition of _Webster's Dictionary_, illustrates this beautifully: "_A collection of boxes, cases, or the like, of graduated size, each put within the one next larger._"

 [^4]: The words "argument" and "parameter" are often used interchangeably.
 In the context of this document, they have the same precise meaning: _a variable passed to a script or function._